Access control policy default action

-A newly created access control policy directs its target devices to handle all traffic using its default action.
+A newly created access control policy directs its assigned devices to handle all traffic using its default action.

-In a simple access control policy, the default action specifies how target devices handle all traffic.
+In a simple access control policy, the default action specifies how a device handles all traffic.
 In a more complex policy, the default action handles traffic that:

-• is not blocked by SSL inspection (encrypted traffic only)
+• is not blocked by the decryption policy (encrypted traffic only)

 The access control policy default action can block or trust traffic without further inspection, or inspect traffic for intrusions and discovery data.